naturalinteraction/basil/README.md

 - [x] Cython threshold function
 - [x] Optionally download images from S3
 - [x] Display multiple images with the discarded areas, for debugging purposes
+- [x] Stable biomass bounding box (also useful for cropping)
-- [ ] Work on holes pixel-by-pixel and not as a whole
+- [ ] Work on holes pixel-by-pixel and not as a whole (even better: consider not only holes but all peripheral regions)
+- [ ] Color analysis inside biomass, spatial frequency and histograms
 - [ ] Analyze holes in biomass by comparing the average color to the average color of the outer border
 - [ ] Find biomass segmentation algorithm params automatically